 During my research, I found a woman in the UK, who had dense breasts.
 She had found a lump and she had decided to have a mastectomy.
 She discovered by chance (seeing her medical notes) that within the removed breast, there had been a large tumour hidden in her dense breast.
 I contacted her and discovered that she had begun a Breast Density campaign back in 2013.
 In fact, I found more women in the UK who had dense breasts; who had received 'normal' mammograms, and then later been diagnosed with more advanced cancers.
 I had avoided all of this.
 Not only was I lucky but I was totally compelled to do something.
 I decided to re-launch the Breast Density campaign.

 In one year, Breast Density Matters UK has gained worldwide support from breast cancer survivors as well as breast cancer experts; surgeons, radiologists, scientists, and cancer organisations who promote patient empowerment.
-We believe that women NEED to be educated on their breast density in order that they can make an informed decision on their breast health.
+We believe that women NEED to be educated about their breast density in order that they can make an informed decision about their breast health.
 Doctors and other health experts also NEED to be educated on the related risks of dense breasts.
 We are attending conferences around the world and encouraging influencers in the world of cancer to educate and debate; ultimately promoting early detection.

 I consider my breast cancer journey a short, 'easy' and pain-free experience.
 My inspiration and motivation comes from women who were not offered ultrasound on dense breasts; whose cancers were detected later; women who have undergone mastectomies; chemotherapy, reconstruction and whose cancers have perhaps spread, metastatic cancer.
 Indeed, women who have died from breast cancer.
-Every day in the UK, women will be given a 'clear' mammogram; whilst this may be true for some; for others, perhaps with dense breasts, there will be a cancer tumour present, left undetected.
+Every day in the UK, women are given 'clear' mammograms; whilst this may be true for some; for others, perhaps with dense breasts, there will be a cancer tumour present, left undetected.
 In the UK, up to 3,500 breast cancer tumours could be 'missed' each year.

 Join the Breast Density Conversation!